ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

 Troubleshooting Kerberos
 ++++++++++++++++++++++++

-Kerberos is reliant on a properly-configured environment to work.
+Kerberos is reliant on a properly configured environment to work.
 To troubleshoot Kerberos issues, ensure that:

 * The hostname set for the Windows host is the FQDN and not an IP address.